alejandroimperatori/transactions-api/README.md

 ## Implementation

 The majority of the code was generated leveraging **Claude Code**.
-My primary background is in **Go**, not Java, so Claude Code was used as a force multiplier to navigate Spring Boot idioms, project structure, and Java-specific patterns once I defined the architecture decisions, data modeling, and overall design.
+Since my main background is in **Go** and not Java, Claude Code was used as a force multiplier to navigate Spring Boot idioms, project structure, and Java-specific patterns once I defined the architecture decisions, data modeling, and overall design.

 ---